 In times like those, they shouldn’t have to bear those expenses.
-Morgan & Morgan’s Philadelphia office has burn injury attorneys that understand not only the severity of your injury, but the specifics of Pennsylvania law, allowing us to investigate and build your case while you focus on recovering from a painful injury.
-Our attorneys nationwide have helped our clients recover compensation for their burn injuries, allowing them to pay for their treatments and return to their previous quality of life.
+Our burn injury attorneys understand not only the severity of your injury, but the specifics of Pennsylvania law, allowing us to investigate and build your case while you focus on recovering from a painful injury.
+Our attorneys have helped people nationwide recover compensation for their burn injuries, allowing them to pay for their treatments and return to their previous quality of life.

 If you or a loved one has been the victim of a burn, you may be owed compensation for your injuries.
 To learn more, contact our Philadelphia office for a free evaluation of your case.

 Burn injuries can come from a number of different situations and environments, all of which can determine the severity of a burn.
 One common cause of burn injuries is hot water and/or steam.
 These injuries can occur at home or in the workplace.

 Homes have plenty of potential for burn injuries - especially those living in apartments or public housing with landlords.
 Philadelphia’s Fair Housing Commission requires that a landlord signs a statement saying the property has working fire extinguishers and smoke detectors, but a landlord’s negligence regarding things like smoke detectors, heating, wiring, and more could potentially start a fire, injuring their tenant in the process.

 Many of these things can also be a risk in the house a person owns as well, especially if they aren’t told about faulty wiring or heating prior to their purchase of the house, or if the product is defective.